 The rubber plant (Ficus elastica) is a fairly easy evergreen that was a popular indoor plant in the ’70s, and it’s making a big comeback.
 The stunning burgundy color adds a pretty pop to any room, but it’s the large, leathery, glossy leaves that have people clamoring for this handsome houseplant.
-The leaves can grow up to eight inches long or more, and the best part is the rubber plant actually likes to be slightly pot-bound.
-Just set it and forget it.
+And the best part is the rubber plant actually likes to be pot-bound.
+Just set it and (mostly) forget it.

-Palm tree–lined streets form the iconic backdrop of our California coast, so it’s no wonder this popular plant is making its way into our homes, too.
-They are incredibly atmospheric; as soon as they’re in the room, you immediately feel a tropical, luxurious vibe.
-They work particularly well in larger rooms with tall ceilings but can spruce up a small yet spacious apartment, too.
+Palms are incredibly atmospheric; as soon as they’re in the room, you immediately feel a tropical, luxurious vibe.
+They work particularly well in larger rooms with tall ceilings but can spruce up a spacious apartment, too.
 Palms work well indoors because they love shade and are slow growing, so they won’t outgrow their space too quickly.

-Also known as "the mother-in-law’s tongue," this low-maintenance sansevieria is another great indoor plant for homeowners lacking a green thumb.
+Also known as "the mother-in-law’s tongue," this low-maintenance sansevieria is a great indoor plant for homeowners lacking a green thumb.
 If you forget about it, don’t stress; these plants can go for a month without water.
-Its firm, super-straight leaves come in a variety of colorways and shapes and make for a great, bold look that is complemented with a designer planter.
+Its firm, super-straight leaves come in a variety of colors and shapes and make for a great, bold look that is well-complemented by a designer planter.

-The love-heart shaped leaves of this stunning Alocasia will make you smile every time you look over at it.
+The heart-shaped leaves of this stunning Alocasia will make you smile every time you look at it.
 It's a medium-light plant so you will want to position it in a bright area of the house with mostly indirect light.
-It may require a little more care than a snake plant, but it has a lot of love to give.
+It may require a little more care than a low-light plant, but it has a lot of love to give.

 If you look up “houseplants you can’t kill,” pothos (Epipremnum aureum) will always be there.
 This leafy vine is one of the easiest plants to grow, and grow it does.
 The tropical vine’s trail can reach up to 10 feet indoors, even longer in its natural environment.
 What makes it so simple to grow?
-Well, it loves low-light conditions and sporadic watering (another drought-friendly variety) and is one of few plants that can actually purify indoor air.
+Well, it loves low-light conditions and sporadic watering (another drought-friendly variety).
+Plus, it can actually purify the air you breathe each day.

 There is so much to love about this glossy green plant.
-Its striking leaf shape is a beautiful addition to any interior, but the best part about the stylish species is that it actually thrives in low light, making it better suited to an indoor environment.
-It’s also drought-friendly because it prefers to be on the dry side.
-A philodendron won’t need to be watered more than once a week.
-There are literally hundreds of species, but the split-leaf philodendron (Monstera deliciosa) seems to be the most popular thanks to its large-scale leaves.
+Its striking leaf shape is a beautiful addition to any interior, but the best part about the stylish species is that it actually thrives in low light.
+It’s also drought-friendly, preferring to be on the dry side.
+There are literally hundreds of species, but the split-leaf philodendron (Monstera deliciosa) seems to be among the most popular thanks to its striking, large-scale leaves.